-A tavern in the museum grounds serves Zagorje specialities such as štrukli (boiled or baked parcels of dough filled with cheese or jam) and hearty cuts of pork.
-For slightly more sophisticated dining head for Villa Zelenjak tucked into a narrow part of the valley four kilometres south of Kumrovec, where you can dine on trout, veal or turkey in an elegant dining room or on an outdoor wooden deck.
+A tavern in the museum grounds serves Zagorje specialties such as štrukli (boiled or baked parcels of dough filled with cheese or jam) and hearty cuts of pork.
+For slightly more sophisticated dining head for Villa Zelenjak tucked into a narrow part of the valley four kilometres south of Kumrovec, where you can dine on trout, veal or the protected Zagorje turkey and Zagorje mlinci (both of which are among Croatia's best delicacies) in an elegant dining room or on an outdoor wooden deck.

 Kumrovec lies 65km northwest of Zagreb, a pleasant drive through green rolling hills.
 You can also get here on a combination of train and railway-operated bus (changing at Savski Marof) from the main station in Zagreb.

 Should you wish to stay, Hostel Kumrovec (049 553 112) has simple doubles and triples in the village itself; otherwise rooms at the Villa Zelenjak (049 550 747) offer more in the cute-and-cosy department.